£/$/€100 off your first WeRoad with code WEROADER100

 Treat yourself to a spa day

-Could we really end the day with just a shower?
-Absolutely not!
-We venture into a wild environment that hides a real treasure.
-The natural pools of Caldera Velha feel like we’ve been transported into a fairytale – it’s hard to believe all this splendor is real.
-After all the efforts of these days, this place is the well-deserved reward, so we settle down at the foot of the warm waterfall, gazing at the surrounding forest, and live the moment all together, reminiscing about all the wonders seen on this adventurous itinerary.
+We venture into a wild landscape that conceals a true treasure.
+The natural pools of Caldeira Velha feel as though we’ve stepped straight into a fairytale – it’s almost impossible to believe all this splendour is real.
+After the efforts of the past few days, this spot is our well-deserved reward.
+We settle at the foot of the warm waterfall, take in the forest around us, and savour the moment together, reminiscing about all the wonders we’ve experienced on this adventurous itinerary.

 Itinerary image